Day trip ideas outside of Winston-Salem

 Raleigh (90 minutes from Winston-Salem)

 Hey RALtoday.
 Take a tour of the City of Oaks and learn about the city’s brewery and food scene.
-Don’t miss out on these summer events happening around the city, like Raleigh’s International Food Festival + the blooming of a well-known sunflower field.
+Grab brunch at one of these local restaurants.
 Pro tip: Walk around the park at the NC Museum of Art + check out exhibits.
 You might catch a performance at the museum’s amphitheater.

 Asheville (2.5 hours from Winston-Salem)